evkx/evkx.github.io/content/models/peugot/5008/e-5008_long_range/_index.md

 ## Interior

 There is one seat type you can select in different materials.

+### Seats

 The seat layout is seven seats with two in front, three seats in the second row and two seats on third row.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Peugot E-5008 Long Range.
+The Peugot E-5008 Long Range offers a single type of front seat.

 The following functionalities are available on the **standard** seat.